< previous | next >

 July 14 D W Griffith's first film, The Adventures of Dolly, opens at the Union Square Theatre in New York.

-August 17 Fantasmagorie, first animated story film, lasting two minutes, is shown at the Théâtre du Gymnase, Paris.
-Made by Emile Cohl for Léon Gaumont.
+August 17 In France Emile Cohl makes Phantasmagorie for Gaumont, the first animated film made from drawings on paper, lasting two minutes, is shown at the Théâtre du Gymnase, Paris.

 Among other things, the Trust establishes a standard price of half a cent per foot for film prints that are rented on a weekly basis rather than sold.
 The effect is to strengthen the American industry, leading to a reduction in imports.
 The European producers respond by making films based on literary or historical subjects that will be less directly competitive with the current vogue styles of American-made films.